-If the defendant denies liability for the accident, it can significantly delay a claim as the insurance company is unlikely to make a reasonable offer until the liability is determined.
-Often in these situations, it is necessary for your attorney to take the depositions of the defendant(s) and any witnesses.
+If the defendant denies liability for the accident, it can significantly delay a claim as the insurance company is unlikely to make a reasonable.
+In these situations, your attorney must often take the depositions of the defendant(s) and any witnesses.
 It may even become necessary to hire an accident reconstructionist to review the evidence and recreate the accident to determine who was at fault.

-Maximum medical improvement “MMI” is a term used by treating physicians to describe the stage of recovery from an injury at which point your body has recovered to the fullest extent that it will likely ever recover.
-As you continue to treat, your medical bills continue to increase, making it impossible for an attorney or insurance representative to determine the full value of your personal injury case until you have reached MMI.
+Maximum medical improvement (MMI) is a term used by treating physicians to describe how much your body can heal from an injury.
+As you continue to heal, your medical bills increase, making it impossible for an attorney or insurance representative to determine the full value of your personal injury case until you have reached MMI.

 What Are the Insurance Coverage Limits?

-Typically, the more insurance coverage that is available, the longer it takes to get a full-value offer.
-Insurance companies are unlikely to cut big checks without thoroughly investigating a claim; which may include taking your deposition, having their own retained physician examine you, or even hiring a surveillance team to follow you.
-Often, insurers will intentionally delay settlement in an attempt to get you to accept less money for a speedy resolution.
+Typically, the more insurance coverage available, the longer it takes to get a full-value offer.
+Insurance companies are unlikely to cut big checks without thoroughly investigating a claim, including taking your deposition, having their retained physician examine you, or even hiring a surveillance team to follow you.
+Often, insurers delay a settlement to get you to accept less money for a speedy resolution.

-For your attorney to properly begin the negotiation process with the insurance company, they will have to collect all of your medical records and bills from your treating physicians.
-The information contained in your medical records (i.e., complaints, diagnoses, and treatment plans) is the most important variable in determining the value of your case.
-Typically these documents are obtained from your treating physicians by way of a written request and are received through U.S. mail.
-The process of collecting these records can be timely but is vital to your case.
+For your attorney to properly begin the negotiation process with the insurance company, they must collect all your medical records and bills from your treating physicians.
+The information in your medical records (i.e., complaints, diagnoses, and treatment plans) is the most important variable in determining the value of your case.
+Typically, these documents are obtained from your treating physicians through a written request and are received through U.S. mail.
+Collecting these records can be timely but is vital to your case.

-Once a settlement demand is sent to the insurance company with the relevant medical records and bills, it takes some time for the insurance company to read each of the documents and evaluate the claim.
-Typically it takes about 20-30 days to receive the first offer from the insurer.
-More often than not, the first offer is a “lowball” offer made in an attempt to dissuade the claimant from moving their case further.
-This means that it becomes necessary to either send a counter demand or to file a lawsuit.
+Once a settlement demand is sent to the insurance company with the relevant medical records and bills, it takes some time for the insurance company to read each document and evaluate the claim.
+Typically, receiving the first offer from the insurer takes about 20 to 30 days.
+More often than not, the first offer is a “lowball” offer to dissuade the claimant from moving their case further.
+This means it becomes necessary to send a counter-demand or file a lawsuit.

 Considering all of the factors mentioned above, there are no concrete answers for how long a personal injury case will take.
-If you have questions about your case, call Dismuke Law at 1-800-ASK-DAVE for a free consultation with one of our experienced attorneys who will work hard to bring your case to the swiftest resolution possible without compromising the value of your claim.
+If you have questions about your case, our team stands ready to answer them.

-If you’ve been the victim in an accident, it is important that you receive fair compensation for any injuries or damages you incurred.
+If you’ve been the victim in an accident, you must receive fair compensation for any injuries or damages you incurred.
 One thing that could stand in the way of this is speaking to insurance adjusters without an attorney.

-It’s no secret that insurance companies will try to do everything in their power to pay out the least amount possible for your injuries, which is why you need a lawyer on your side who will fight to make sure you receive every dollar you’re entitled to.
+It’s no secret that insurance companies will try to do everything in their power to pay out the least amount possible for your injuries, which is why you want a lawyer who will fight to ensure you receive every dollar you’re entitled to.